 Patients who want to change the appearance of their nose for themselves and not for someone else are good candidates because the patient is the person who has to experience the preparation, surgery, recovery, and live with the ultimate results.

 An ideal candidate for rhinoplasty, whether non-surgical or surgical, is a person who is in overall good health and has clear goals and realistic expectations.
 Each patient should understand that while an improved appearance could boost self-confidence, it will not get them a better job or a new significant other.
 Each patient has a different bone structure, nasal skin thickness, and nasal musculature, so there are limitations with an existing nose, determining what the surgeon can and cannot do.

 If you are the right candidate for a nose job, it can improve your appearance, boost self-confidence, and correct functional issues.
-To learn more, contact a plastic surgeon in your area for more information and recommendations.
+To learn more, check out our Miami plastic surgery clinic or contact a plastic surgeon in your area for more information and recommendations.

 If you’re considering plastic surgery, choosing the right plastic surgeon could not be more important.
 Dr. Jeremy White is the recipient of many honors and awards, including the 2021 Doctor’s Choice Award Miami, the 2016 RealSelf Top 500, and the prestigious Castle Connolly Top Doctors Award Winner since 2017.
 We invite you to have a consultation about the procedure you need.
 Schedule your consultation today.